oxygen-fragment/ai-music-tips-and-tricks/docs/fundamentals/music-terms.md

 ### Harmony

-**What it is:** Supporting notes that make the melody richer.
+Supporting notes that make the melody richer.
 Multiple notes played together.

 **Think of it as:** Background singers or chord progressions that fill out the sound.